Fire/Disaster Prevention

 Last updated: Nov.
 9, 2018 |

-Aichi Prefecture’s Bell 421EP is set to to be replaced by a 412EPI, reportedly in the same colour scheme.
+Aichi Prefecture’s Bell 421EP (above) was replaced by a 412EPI in the same colour scheme.

 (Photo: CHIYODA I [Sept.
 2015] via Wikimedia Commons)